of Owners

-Land use classifications and ownership boundaries are not definitive and do not establish legal rights, define legal boundaries, or constitute a legal survey.
-The data, information, and maps provided herein are derived from various sources, with errors possible in both remote sensing estimates of land cover and property lines.
-The developers of this site make no warranty, representation or guarantee as to the content, accuracy, timeliness or completeness of any of the information implied herein.
-The developers shall not be responsible for any errors or omissions, or for the use or results obtained from the use of this information.
-These data are subject to verification by the user.
+Land use classifications (e.g. wetlands) and ownership boundaries are not intended to reflect legal rights, boundaries, and definitions.
+The data, information, and maps provided herein are part of a research project and are derived from various sources that do not guarantee accuracy, with errors possible in both remote sensing estimates of land cover and property lines.
+The Regents of the University of California (“the Regents”) and the developers of this site make no warranty, representation or guarantee as to the content, accuracy, timeliness or completeness of any of the information contained implied herein, and shall not be responsible for any errors or omissions.
+By using this site and the information contained on this site, you hereby release the Regents and developers of the site from any and all claims resulting from your use of this site or results obtained from the use of this information; and you agree to indemnify, defend and hold harmless the Regents and the developers of this site from and against any and all claims, liabilities, losses and expenses (including reasonable attorneys' fees) arising out of your use of this site and the information contained on this site.

 Percentage of Total Land by Land Class